-After sundown at Lake Zurich, a balanced, calm and respectful skyline takes shape.
-A far cry from the typical glare of urban centres at night, a lighting palette of soothing white light seems to softly caress the city’s architecture after dark.
+After sundown at Lake Zurich, a balanced, calm, and respectful skyline takes shape.
+A far cry from the typical glare of urban centers at night, a lighting palette of soothing white light seems to softly caress the city’s architecture after dark.

 Theme Building, Los Angeles International Airport

 With its futuristic design, the Theme Building needed lighting design to match.
 In 2010, the building was renovated by Walt Disney Imagineering, which, among other things, included a new exterior lighting system that illuminates the arches of the building from below.

 Dramatically highlighting the structure, the new lighting system helps the iconic building stand out against its backdrop after dark.
 And with color changers, gradually the hue changes producing an array of color effects.

 Another example of bold, modern lighting reflecting a building’s design and purpose is the Water Cube in Beijing.
 The bubble structure, while instantly portraying the purpose of the building, lends itself both to maximizing daylight and to dynamic LED lighting at night.

 After dark, color-changing LED lighting illuminates the bubbles from the inside, giving the whole structure an extraordinary glow.

 Built in the third century BC, this ancient Greek theatre in Taormina, southern Italy, is now regularly frequented by visitors and hosts a variety of operatic and theatrical performances, as well as concerts.

 And through a recent transformation in the site’s lighting system by iGuzzini, its splendid classical architecture and heritage have been brought to life.